kashish049/SMS-SPAM-CLASSIFIER/README.md

 ---

-This **README.md** should give a professional appearance to your project and provide users with all the necessary information to use, understand, and contribute to it effectively.
-Let me know if you need any more customizations!
+This updated **README.md** now reflects the **actual model performance metrics** and maintains a professional structure, ready to be used for your GitHub project.
+Let me know if you need further changes!